Lennart05/toponym/README.md

 as much as “-street”.
 From here on, a closer examination could start, e. g., asking which conditions led to the frequency in the middle region.
-And in addition, we could again use the `candidates.maps()` function with the same parameters and check each map:
+And in addition, we could again use the `candidates.maps()` function with the same parameters and check multiple maps:

 ``` r
 candidates.maps(countries = "BE", count = 100, len = 3, rat = 0.8,